RESOURCES FOR WRITERS

 The Creative Penn Podcast hosted by Joanna Penn.
 This is my all-time favorite writing related podcast.
 Joanna is a savvy and enthusiastic author entrepreneur who provides fantastic business and marketing information.
 Her optimism is my antidote to the negativity often expressed in the industry.
 Plus, I love the way she explores new niches and trends in publishing.

 How Do You Write hosted by Rachael Herron.
 Fascinating interviews where authors reveal details about their writing processes.

 Writing Excuses hosted by Brandon Sanderson, Mary Robinette Kowal, Howard Tayler, and Daniel Wells.
 I particularly recommend the elemental genre breakdowns they did in 2016 (Season 11).

-The Petal to the Metal with Rachael Herron and J. Thorn.
+The Writer's Well (formerly The Petal to the Metal) with Rachael Herron and J. Thorn.
 Down-to-earth conversations about what it's like to be a full-time writer.

 The Smarty Pants Book Marketing Podcast hosted by Chris and Becca Syme.
 Actionable marketing advice for fiction and non-fiction writers.

 The Misfit's Guide to Writing Indie Romance with Adrienne Bell and Eliza Peake.
 Hear how an experienced author entrepreneaur and a fledgling one navigate the day-to-day challenges of being both a creative and an entrepreneur.

 The Science Fiction & Fantasy Marketing Podcast hosted by Lindsay Buroker, Joseph Lallo, and Jeffrey M. Poole.
 Even though I don't write SFF, I've found many of their interviews to be applicable to any genre.